 (b) be given in the same form as the comparison rate is given unless the credit advertisement is on television, the Internet or another electronic display medium.

+Note for this regulation:

-Note: For a credit advertisement on an electronic display medium, see section 146I(3) of the Code for the form in which the warning must be given.
+For a credit advertisement on an electronic display medium, see section 146I(3) of the Code for the form in which the warning must be given.

 (2) For the purposes of section 146O(1) of the Code, the warning about the accuracy of a comparison rate in a comparison rate schedule must include the long statement.